reginaldobrz/PaymentContext-.NetCore/README.md

   </p>

 ![Alt text](https://github.com/reginaldobrz/PaymentContext-.NetCore/blob/master/certificate.png)
-A project (POC) to understand how rich domains works
+A project (POC) to understand how rich domains works developing a payment context using .NetCore, The goal is reuse this project and modifying according to the project but obeying the architecture

 ## 📖Introduction